 There are various disadvantages of employing laser light in cell counting.
 One drawback is that laser beam instruments cannot be installed in the same components with other types of cell counts.
 This implies that the laser counters can only be calibrated for use with human blood cells and may require other component to when used to evaluate other types of celluar components.

 A major improvement applied to the light-scatter system is sheath-flow, in which the cells are hydrodynamically oriented.
 Sheath flow increases efficiency and also helps to prevent the problems of washing and preserving electrical impedance models.

-Measurement of Hb is based on the linear relationship between the amount of light absorbed in a given absorption band and the sample absorption source concentration (Beer’s Law) (Skoog DA, West DM, 1965).
-Many automatic counters use an absorbance reading cyanmethaemoglobin process at wavelengths of 525 or 540 nm.
-Sysmex applications use sodium lauryl sulphate, with the analyser’s bonus that no cyanide is in the water.
+The measurement of Hb is based on the linear correlation between the amount of light absorbed in a specific absorption band and the sample absorption source concentration (Beer’s Law) (Skoog DA, West DM, 1965).
+Several automated counters employ an absorbance reading cyanmethaemoglobin process at wavelengths of 525 or 540 nm.
+Sysmex applications employ sodium lauryl sulphate, with the added benefit of no cyanide in the solution.

 Red cell measurements

 Red cells can be counted by aperture impedance, lightscattering techniques using Laser LED or tungsten or a combination of the two technologies.

 Reticulocyte and nucleated RBC measurement